roman-tremmel/ggfastman/README.md

     devtools::install_github("roman-tremmel/ggfastman", upgrade = "never")

 The package is depending on the additional packages `ggplot2` and `scattermore` and some more.
-If there are problems try ti install at least the latter one using:
+If there are problems try to install at least the latter one using:

     devtools::install_github('exaexa/scattermore', dependencies = F, force = T, upgrade = "never")